WEID-Consortium/weid.info/weid2026_specification.md

 1\.
 Introduction / What is a WEID?
 ==================================

-1. A WEID (WEhowski IDentifier) is a **list of Base36 identifiers** (0..9, A..Z), called arcs, delimited with dashes, and with an Luhn-based check-digit as last arc.
+1. A WEID (WEhowski IDentifier) is a **list of Base36 identifiers** (0..9, A..Z), called arcs, delimited with dashes, and with a Luhn-based check-digit as the last arc.
 2. Examples of WEID are:
     *   `urn:x-weid:HELLO-WORLD-ABC-?`
     *   `urn:x-weid:O-2-RR-?`
     *   `urn:x-weid:D-COM-EXAMPLE-123-?`
-3. The check-digit can either be calculated (see chapter 4), or it can be replaced with a `?` which denotes a check-digit-wildcard.
+3. The check-digit can either be calculated (see chapter 4), or it can be replaced with a `?` which denotes a check-digit wildcard.
 One useful scenario can be the documentation of incomplete/template WEIDs.
-Another usage is converters (like our [online converter](https://weid.info/implementations.html)) which can help you replace the wildcard with the correct checksum.
+Another usage is converters (like our [online converter](https://weid.info/implementations.html)), which can help you replace the wildcard with the correct checksum.
-4. A WEID begins with the unofficial URN namespace `urn:x-weid:` (in accordiance with [IETF RFC 3406](https://www.rfc-editor.org/rfc/rfc3406), `x-` stands for an unregistered experimental URN).
+4. A WEID begins with the unofficial URN namespace `urn:x-weid:` (in accordance with [IETF RFC 3406](https://www.rfc-editor.org/rfc/rfc3406), `x-` stands for an unregistered experimental URN).
 The URN namespace (`urn:x-weid:`) is case insensitive, but it is recommended to write it in lowercase.
 5. WEID are only valid if they are registered at the [Frdlweb Registration Authority](https://registry.frl.de/), or if one of the standard schemas (see chapter 2) is used.
 6. Proprietary Sub-Namespaces on an application level are allowed.
 For example, `urn:x-weid:ABC-DEF-?:xyz123:456:/789` defines a payload `xyz123:456:/789` that is meaningful for a custom application that knows how to handle `urn:x-weid:ABC-DEF-?`.
 7. Every WEID (excluding the information in proprietary sub-namespaces) can be converted to an OID and vice versa using mappings (see chapter 3)
 8. The arcs in a WEID should be written in upper-case, but lowercase can be interpreted, too.
-9. Padding with `0` characters is valid (e.g. `urn:x-weid:000EXAMPLE-?`), but not recommended.
+9. Padding with `0` characters is valid (e.g., `urn:x-weid:000EXAMPLE-?`), but not recommended.
 The paddings do not count towards the WeLuhn check digit.

 2\.
 Acquiring a WEID
 ====================